xitop/edzed/docs/new_cblocks.rst

   An input value can be retrieved using the input name as a key ``self._in['myinput']`` or as an attribute ``self._in.myinput``.

-  The result is a single value or a tuple of values, if the input is a group.
+  The result is a single value or a tuple of values if the input is a group.

 .. method:: CBlock.start() -> None